qhur135/PCM/README.md

-# PCM
-**Repository accompanying our Interspeech 2025 paper.**
+# Pitch Contour Model (PCM) with Transformer Cross-Attention for Speech Emotion Recognition

+## Abstract
+This repository contains the source code for the Interspeech2025 paper [Pitch Contour Model (PCM) with Transformer Cross-Attention for Speech Emotion Recognition](https://www.isca-archive.org/interspeech_2025/ryu25_interspeech.pdf).

+Pitch is important for distinguishing emotional states through intonation.
+To incorporate pitch contour patterns into Speech Emotion Recognition (SER) task, we propose the Pitch
+Contour Model (PCM), which integrates pitch features with Transformer-based speech representations.
+PCM processes pitch features via linear embedding and combines them with Wav2Vec 2.0 extracted features using cross-attention.
+Experimental results show that PCM enhances SER performance, achieving state-of-the-art (SOTA) Valence-Arousal-Dominance (V-A-D) scores with V: 0.627, avg: 0.571 in MSP-Podcast v1.11 and V: 0.646, A: 0.744, D: 0.557 in IEMOCAP datasets.
+We observe that the effect of z-score normalization on pitch varies across datasets, with lower pitch variability conditions benefiting more from raw pitch values.
+Furthermore, our study suggests how pretraining and finetuning language mismatches, between English and Korean, affect the choice between CNNbased and linear embeddings for pitch representation.

+Authors: Minji Ryu, Ji-Hyeon Hur, Sung Heuk Kim, Gahgene Gweon

+---

+## Run

-We have uploaded the code we actually used so that the experiments can be run with the provided configs file (see **Running**).
+- We have uploaded the code we actually used so that the experiments can be run with the provided configs file.

-Please note:

 - The codebase includes exploratory paths and ablation logic; some parts are not fully streamlined.

----

-## Running (English version)
+### English Dataset (IEMOCAP, MSP-Podcast)
 ```bash
 python local_path/iemocap_audio_train.py --config local_path/configs/audio.json
 ```

-### `audio.json` configuration
+#### `audio.json` configuration

 * **text_cap_path**: Path to IEMOCAP dataset
 * **text_msp_path**: Path to MSP-Podcast dataset